fanoframework/fanoframework.github.io/security/csrf-protection/index.md

 If they are matched, execution continues to next middlewares otherwise it stops by calling failure request handler you set when creating CSRF middleware.

 CSRF token is for one-time use only.
-After token verifiction, new token and name is generated and then it is replaced old token and name in session.
+After token verification, new token and name is generated and then it is replaced old token and name in session.

 ## Configure CSRF middleware settings